CuminAndPotato/PXL-Clock/README.md

 Check out the sprite 🖼️ `./apps_fsharp/03_ Demos/assets/pizzaMampf.png`) and swap them with your own custom artwork to personalize your app.

-### Deploying an App or an Image to the PXL-Clock
+### Deploying an App or an Image to the PXL Clock

-Here are 2 ways of deploying an app or an image to the PXL-Clock.
+Here are 2 ways of deploying an app or an image to the PXL Clock.
 Keep in mind that

-- the PXL-Clock needs to be connected to the same network as your computer.
+- the PXL Clock needs to be connected to the same network as your computer.
 - the artifacts you deploy are not persistent (for now) and will be lost after a reboot.

-There are two ways to deploy an app or an image to the PXL-Clock:
+There are two ways to deploy an app or an image to the PXL Clock:

 **Using the VSCode Build Tasks**